4mazom8383/MM-LOGO-DESIGN/README.md

 In this way, the logo format can be maintained and there won’t be any sort of confusion in the future usage.
 Since the logo is going to be used mostly on digital devices, we didn't want to go deeper in the style guide and provide so many criteria and probabilities of use.

-The style guide can only change by the original designer or in case there is a major update to the logo with new style and look.
+The style guide can only be edited or changed by the original designer or in case there is a major update to the logo with a new style and look.